Andrew-Daugherty/Pocket-Sand/README.md

 When defeated, Husks drop Piles of Sand.
-Four Piles of Sand can be crafted into one Sand block, and a Sand block can also be broken back down into four Piles of Sand.
+Four Piles of Sand can be crafted into one Sand block, and a Sand block can also be crafted back into four Piles of Sand.
 In addition, the Pile of Sand item can be thrown like a snowball to inflict Blindness on the target for 3 seconds.